 Pedestrians are the most vulnerable road users and thousands of fatal accidents occur every year.
 People are particularly vulnerable at intersections, which is the most complex part of the road network – here all means of transport can meet.
 Pedestrians change their trajectory and speed very easily, so it is worth building protection in the most dangerous intersections that can track their movements very accurately.

 In our LinkedIn game a couple of weeks ago, we presented four solutions and asked the question:

 How would you warn drivers to avoid a possible accident?

-One answer we have suggested is the use of infrared sensors.
+One answer we suggested was the use of infrared sensors.
 It’s a bit old-fashioned, but it still works.
 When a pedestrian passes through the infrared gate, warning lights turn on.
-Unfortunately the installation requires serious preparation, the road may need to be drilled to accommodate the lights, and the pedestrian may bypass the infrared gate.
+Unfortunately, the installation requires serious preparation, the road may need to be drilled to accommodate the lights, and the pedestrian may bypass the infrared gate.

 It’s easier to place cameras and V2X roadside units (RSUs) on a lamppost.
-Cameras are already used in many places, specifically for traffic control purposes.
+We already use cameras in many places, specifically for traffic control purposes.
 Commsignia roadside units are good accessories for them, as RSUs can get information from cameras about pedestrian movement.
-Recognition works reliably, and it’s harder to avoid.
+Recognition is reliable, and it’s harder to avoid.

-Closely related to this topic is the possibility of using radio anchors that helps to measure the position of nearby pedestrians.
-We use ultra-wideband technology, or UWB for short to track people at intersections.
-Pedestrians only need some kind of an UWB tag, which can be a specific UWB device, maybe a mobile or smartwatch with UWB.
-The UWB gateway responsible for the positioning, like the cameras, sends data to an RSU, which in turn sends V2X alerts to vehicles in the area.
+Closely related to this topic is the possibility of using radio anchors that help to measure the position of nearby pedestrians.
+We use ultra-wideband technology, (UWB) to track people at intersections.
+Pedestrians only need a UWB tag or UWB-supported device, like certain mobile phones or smartwatches.
+The UWB gateway responsible for the positioning, like cameras, sends data to an RSU, which then sends V2X alerts to vehicles in the area.